 Finally, studies indicate more people than ever are consuming content on two screens at once — this means watching or reading content on a phone while also watching TV or looking at a computer screen.
-This provides companies with more opportunity to reach users, and live streams are among the best ways to do this.
+This provides companies with more opportunities to reach users, and live streams are among the best ways to do this.

 More television companies launching streaming services

-We have already seen the boom in services like Netflix, Hulu and Amazon Prime.
-What is more interesting is the amount of companies that are making their broadcast content available for live streaming, or streaming after the fact.
+We have already seen the boom in services like Netflix, Hulu, and Amazon Prime.
+What is more interesting is the number of companies that are making their broadcast content available for live streaming, or streaming after the fact.
 NBC, for example, has been toying with live streaming for many of its sports broadcasts, including Sunday Night Football and the Olympics.
 ESPN has a streaming application that allows viewers to tune in from any device with an internet connection.
 CBS is launching a streaming application of its own.
 C-SPAN has a number of different live streams for political events.

 In some cases, these companies are working with existing internet giants to get the most out of their live streaming capabilities.
-Twitter, for example, worked with the NFL and NBC, Fox and CBS to experiment with live streaming several NFL games this year, and reached more than 20 million viewers as a result.
+Twitter, for example, worked with the NFL and NBC, Fox, and CBS to experiment with live streaming several NFL games this year, and reached more than 20 million viewers as a result.

 The complete replacement of Flash with HTML5

 Looking more at the nuts and bolts of live streaming, this is the year in which Flash essentially becomes extinct.
-Flash was the primary tool for online video for the internet’s first couple of decades, but has since been replaced by the faster, better, more powerful HTML5.
+Flash was the primary tool for online video for the internet’s first couple of decades but has since been replaced by the faster, better, more powerful HTML5.
 Additionally, HTML5 has the benefit of being a much more secure technology.